papachristoumarios/papachristoumarios.github.io/_posts/2020-07-21-Sampling-from-high-dimensional-truncated-log-concave-densities-with-volesti.markdown

 <center>
     $$\sum_{j = 1}^k c_j^T a_i \phi_j(t) = b_i$$
 </center>
 which, in general, has no closed-form solution and needs numerical methods.
-For example in the collocation method, one should reside in Newton-based methods (for instance the [MPSolve](https://github.com/robol/MPSolve) package for polynomial curves) or interior-point methods (using COIN-OR IPOPT) in case the problem is approached from a non-linear optimization perspective or a transform-based approach (such as the Chebyshev transform).
+For example in the collocation method, one should reside in Newton-based methods (for instance the [MPSolve](https://github.com/robol/MPSolve) package for polynomial curves) or interior-point methods (using COIN-OR IPOPT) in case the problem is approached from a non-linear optimization perspective or a transform-based approach, such as the Chebyshev transform, for the Lagrange basis evaluated on the Chebyshev nodes.